dwightjack/vue-types/docs/guide/validators.md

 Native validators come with:

-- a `.def(any)` method to assign a default value for the current prop.
+- a `def(any)` method to assign a default value for the current prop.
 The passed-in value will be validated against the type configuration in order to prevent invalid values.
-- a `isRequired` flag to set the `required: true` key.
+- a `isRequired` flag to set the `required: true` property.
-- a `validate(function)` method to set a custom validator function (not available in `.integer` and `symbol`).
+- a `validate(function)` method to set a custom validator function (not available in `integer` and `symbol`).

 ```js
 import { number } from 'vue-types'